Kiks-Note/KiksNote/README.md

 e.g.

-    #14 feat/new readme with setup and good practices
+    #3 style/drawer
     #7 fix/comment code for firebase

+or for the last commit of the issue

+    close #issue type/title

+e.g.

+    close #14 docs/finished readme

 ### Available types